 - When it’s nearly ready to serve, I like to add a little ‘zing’ with a couple of lightly crushed birds-eye chillis.
 Completely optional.

-- Serve with steamed rice, some pickled vegetables, or just a baguette to mop up that delicious sauce.
+- Sprinkle on the rest of the peanuts and serve with steamed rice, some pickled vegetables, or a baguette to mop up that delicious sauce, as the Cambodians do.

 This post is part of our Year of Asian Cookbooks series.